tnichols217/notes/college/Interview Prep.md

 		2. perspective
 		3. tilt-shift
 	5. Always been interested in math, when I entered High School I decided to learn programming
-		1. began to learn more and more languages
+		1. began to learn more and more languages to be able to accomplish whatever project i dreamed of
+		2. I really love
 4. Community
 5. Sports